philippluedtke/predictive_collision_avoidance/README.md

 - Cobot: Universal Robot UR10e
 - Mounting Device: 3D printed single ring for 7 sensors

+## Software
-All experiments were conducted using Python 3.12.6 on Windows 11.The exact package versions are provided in the req.txt above.
+All experiments were conducted using Python 3.12.6 on Windows 11.The exact package versions are provided in the **req.txt** above.

 # Conclusion